Online Data Augmentation for Forecasting with Deep Learning: Abstract

 \section{Abstract}

-Deep learning approaches are increasingly used to tackle forecasting tasks.
+Deep learning approaches are increasingly used to tackle forecasting tasks involving datasets with multiple univariate time series.
 A key factor in the successful application of these methods is a large enough training sample size, which is not always available.
-In these scenarios, synthetic data generation techniques are usually applied to augment the dataset.
-Data augmentation is typically applied before fitting a model.
-However, these approaches create a single augmented dataset, potentially limiting their effectiveness.
-This work introduces \texttt{OnDAT} (On-the-fly Data Augmentation for Time series) to address this issue by applying data augmentation during training and validation.
-Contrary to traditional methods that create a single, static augmented dataset beforehand, \texttt{OnDAT} performs augmentation on-the-fly.
-By generating a new augmented dataset on each iteration, the model is exposed to a constantly changing augmented data variations.
-We hypothesize this process enables a better exploration of the data space, which reduces the potential for overfitting and improves forecasting performance.
-We validated the proposed approach using a state-of-the-art deep learning forecasting method and 8 benchmark datasets containing a total of 75797 time series.
-The experiments suggest that \texttt{OnDAT} leads to better forecasting performance than a strategy that applies data augmentation before training as well as a strategy that does not involve data augmentation.
-The method and experiments are publicly available.
+Synthetic data generation techniques can be applied in these scenarios to augment the dataset.
+Data augmentation is typically applied offline before training a model.
+However, when training with mini-batches, some batches may contain a disproportionate number of synthetic samples that do not align well with the original data characteristics.
+This work introduces an online data augmentation framework that generates synthetic samples during the training of neural networks.
+By creating synthetic samples for each batch alongside their original counterparts, we maintain a balanced representation between real and synthetic data throughout the training process.
+This approach fits naturally with the iterative nature of neural network training and eliminates the need to store large augmented datasets.
+We validated the proposed framework using 3797 time series from 6 benchmark datasets, three neural architectures, and seven synthetic data generation techniques.
+The experiments suggest that online data augmentation leads to better forecasting performance compared to offline data augmentation or no augmentation approaches.
+The framework and experiments are publicly available.